vutruong99/CSGO-Round-Winner-Classifier/README.md

 # CSGO-Round-Winner-Classifier
 Project for DSCI-549: Introduction to Computational Thinking and Data Science

-* Dataset: CS:GO Round Winner Classification
+* Dataset: CS:GO Round Winner Classification by Christian Lillelund
-* Author: Christian Lillelund
 * Dataset link: https://www.kaggle.com/christianlillelund/csgo-round-winner-classification

+---

 ## Part 1: Data
 1. Define an interesting problem that could be answered through data analysis.
 Describe the problem to a non-informed audience